-A quick chicken drunken noodles made with rice sticks, chicken thigh, crisp green veggies for a flavourful perfect Thai street food craving.
-You can create this delicious Thai spicy noodles in 20 minutes with our simple recipe tips!
+A quick pad kee mao ( drunken noodles ) recipe made with rice sticks, chicken thigh, and crisp green veggies for a flavourful perfect Thai street food craving.
+With our simple recipe tips, you can create these delicious Thai spicy noodles in 20 minutes!

 If you love Thai street food you'll definitely love our viewers' favourite Pad Thai, Thai Green Curry Chicken, Thai Wings, Thai Vegetable Stir Fry and Thai Spring Rolls recipes.

 Noodles - Widest available rice noodles with regular thickness is best for this recipe.
-Fresh rice noodles are better option than dry and they can be found at refrigerated corner of the supermarkets.
-If they are nowhere to be found, you can use dried rice stick and prepare by the packet instructions.
+Fresh rice noodles are a better option than dry and they can be found in the refrigerated corner of supermarkets.
+If they are nowhere to be found, you can use dried rice sticks and prepare them to the packet instructions.

 Pro Tip: If you are using dry rice noodles, soak the noodles in warm water for 15-20 minutes and drain the water out.
-Don’t boil them too soft as they need to be stir-fried with the sauce so it’s important to keep its hardness and chewiness.
-Overcooked noodles can be too soft and broken easily.
-It won’t look great or tasty after stir frying them.
+Don’t boil them too soft as they need to be stir-fried with the sauce so it’s important to keep their hardness and chewiness.
+Overcooked noodles can be too soft and break easily.
+They won’t look great or tasty after stir-frying them.

-If you are using fresh noodles, you just need to rinse them with water to separate if they are too sticky.
-If the noodle strings are sticking to each other a lot, you definitely need to separate them with hands before adding to stir-fry.
+If you are using fresh noodles, you just need to rinse them with water to separate them if they are too sticky.
+If the noodle strings are sticking to each other a lot, you definitely need to separate them with your hands before adding them to the stir-fry.

 Protein - It is most popular with chicken at Thai street food stalls.
 Ground pork, beef, prawns and seafood are also available as other options.
 Chicken or ground pork is mostly used but you can swap with your favourite meat or seafood at home.
 Because why not!